buddycloud/buddycloud.com/slate/source/includes/_realtime.md

 ???  (does this ACK or just start sending events?)
 ```

 Your app can receive realtime upates for all Buddycloud events.
-These events include:
+Events include:

 * new posts from followed channels
 * new posts from all public channels via the firehose
 * new follow requests
-* subscription updates (For example "you were approved as a moderator on dev-ops@example.com)
+* subscription updates (e.g. "a moderator approved your follow request for `citizens-of-verona@verona.lit`")

-When your users are not online, these events are spooled up in rhe user's inbox.

 To begin receiving messages since the user was last online, and enable streaming of subsequent events, you should tell the server that the client is now online.

-???
-Add bit about using MAM to query for subscription events since you were last online???

-<aside>Buddycloud uses the ???Justin: GRIT specification??? from and [Fanout's](https://fanout.io) realtime content delivery network for scaling realtime event pushes.
-The [Fanout.io Documentation](https://fanout.io/docs/) has details on getting this setup.</aside>
+To retrieve a history of events (for example since last online) use the [message archive management](#retrieve-message-history) API.

+<aside>Buddycloud uses the [GRIP protocol](https://github.com/fanout/pushpin/blob/master/doc/grip-protocol.txt) for realtime event scaling.
+This works with the Fanout.io content delivery network.
+To set this up, get a Fanout account and configure the Buddycloud HTTP API component as described in the blog post "[Scaling Buddycloud with Fanout"](http://blog.buddycloud.com/post/59883382741/scaling-buddycloud-with-fanout-io)".</aside>